Industries

 Accurate information on product provenance is central to the EU Directive’s new labelling requirements, and thus proving the origin of products and the raw materials used in their manufacture is essential for compliance.

-Oritain’s innovative technology uses methods from forensic science to verify the origin of products as diverse as cotton and textiles, coffee, red meat, milk, wine, and more.
+Oritain’s innovative forensic science methodology verifies the origin of products as diverse as cotton and textiles, coffee, red meat, leather, timber, and more.

 All natural products have an inherent chemical make-up which is determined by environmental and geographical factors and is thus unique to each origin.
 By extracting this chemical signature, Oritain can pinpoint product origin by country, region or even individual tracts of land in some cases.